mnieber/skandha/README.md

 - aspiration: a library that implements a form of Aspect Oriented Programming using callback functions.
 - mapDataToProps: a helper function that maps data from one object to another.
 It's also used to map data between facets.
 - registerCtr: the function that tells SkandhaJS which containers and facets exist.
-- setCallbacks: the function that installs the callbacks objects that are used by a facet.
+- setCallbackMap: the function that installs the callbacks objects that are used by a facet.

 ## Example: a simplified Selection facet